Hilbrand/openhab-addons/bundles/org.openhab.binding.yamahamusiccast/README.md

 ## Supported Things

-Each model (AV Receiver, ...) is a Thing (Thing Type ID: yamahamusiccast:device).
-Things are linked to a Bridge (Thing Type ID: yamahamusiccast:bridge) for receiving UDP events.
+Each model (AV Receiver, ...) is a Thing (Thing Type ID: `yamahamusiccast:device`).

 ## Discovery

 No auto discovery

 ## Thing Configuration

+The thing `device` represents a Yamaha Musiccast devices and has the following configuration options:

 | Parameter          | Type    | Description                                             | Advanced | Required      |
 |--------------------|---------|---------------------------------------------------------|----------|---------------|